42wim/plugctl/README.md

 -do reboot: reboots the device (does not impacts the power output)
 -do info: get information about the power status (needs -info option)

+-raw "command": executes a command on the plug (it's running busybox/linux)(via http)
--raw "command": executes a command on the plug (it's running busybox/linux)
+   > sending commands via http is limited, only one command is possible, can't chain commands) -rawt "command": executes a command on the plug (it's running busybox/linux)
+   > here you can chain commands. eg command1 && command2

 ## Examples
 Enable plug on ip 192.168.1.50 with login admin and password test